Speaker 1: Christos Tengeris

-Title: Electronic, optical and spintronic properties of GaSe nanosheets
+Title: Electronic, optical and spintronic properties of III-VI Van der Waals semiconductors

-Graphene’s experimental realization kickstarted a new area of research involving the exfoliation of layered/Van der Waals materials into nanosheets and even monolayers, the fabrication of devices of this isolated nanosheets or combinations of such materials forming heterostructures and the characterization of these devices.
+Graphene’s experimental realization kickstarted a new area of research involving the exfoliation of layered/Van der Waals materials into nanosheets and even monolayers which can be incorporated into the fabrication of devices of this isolated nanosheets or combination of such materials forming heterostructures.

 Speaker 2: Rui Zhang

 Title: Unexpected Behavior of Transmon Relaxation Due to Non-Equilibrium Quasiparticles